 Instructors: Mingxuan Wang, Lei Li

-This tutorial provides a comprehensive guide to make the most of pre-training for neural machine translation, including multilingual NMT and speech NMT.
+This tutorial provides a comprehensive guide to make the most of pre-training for neural machine translation.
 Firstly, we will briefly introduce the background of NMT, pre-training methodology, and point out the main challenges when applying pre-training for NMT.
-Then we will focus on analyzing the role of pre-training in enhancing the performance of NMT, how to design a better pretraining model for executing specific NMT tasks and how to better integrate the pre-trained model into NMT system.
-In each part, we will provide examples, discuss training techniques and analyze what is transferred when applying pre-training.
+Then we will focus on analysing the role of pre-training in enhancing the performance of NMT, how to design a better pre-training model for executing specific NMT tasks and how to better integrate the pre-trained model into NMT system.
+In each part, we will provide examples, discuss training techniques and analyse what is transferred when applying pre-training.